Kyle Tucker Player Props: Astros vs. Tigers

 |Games w/1+ RBI

-- The Tigers pitching staff was 25th in MLB last season with a collective 7.6 strikeouts per nine innings.
+- The 7.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 26th in the league.

-- The Tigers had a 4.06 team ERA that ranked 21st among all league pitching staffs.
+- The Tigers have the 26th-ranked team ERA across all MLB pitching staffs (5.93).

-- The Tigers gave up the 10th-fewest home runs in baseball (167 total, one per game).
+- Tigers pitchers combine to surrender six total home runs at a clip of 1.2 per game (to rank 15th in the league).

-- Manning takes the mound for his first start of the season for the Tigers.
+- The Tigers will look to Rodriguez (0-1) in his second start of the season.

 © 2023 Data Skrive.
 All rights reserved.